-We all have our part to play in keeping children in our life safe and well.
+We all have our part to play in keeping children safe and well.

-If you are worried about the welfare or wellbeing of a child or young person, it's vital that you share and report your concerns to an appropriate professional.
+If you're worried about the welfare or wellbeing of a child or young person, it's vital that you share and report your concerns to an appropriate professional.

 You can talk to a health visitor, doctor, nurse, teacher or community worker.
-Or, please contact your local council to discuss your worries: search and contact the local council where the child lives.
+Or, please contact your local council to discuss your worries: contact the local council where the child lives.

 If you think a child or young person is in immediate danger, please contact the police right away: call 101 (or in an emergency 999).